huggingface/huggingface_hub/docs/hub/adding-a-model.md

 5. Commit and push your files

-You can do this with the usual Git workflow
+You can do this with the usual Git workflow:

 ```
 git add .